 In 1981, I launched an advertising agency with no clients.

-I was 24 and sat alone at a rented desk in the mailroom of an attorney’s office.
+I was twenty four years old and sat alone at a rented desk in the mailroom of an attorney’s office.

-Back in college, the guidance counselor had told me, “pursue business in areas you love.”
-I loved to surf for hours on end, but now I had met my future wife and needed to generate enough income to propose.
-Plus, my parents were not happy about me returning to live at home after earning a degree.
+Back in college, the guidance counselor had told me, “pursue business in the areas you love.”
+I loved to surf for hours on end, but now I had met my future wife and needed to generate enough income to propose!
+Additionally, my parents were not happy about me returning to live at home after earning a degree.

 I started with boats.
 A former Navy commander named Bill Soverel was known in South Florida for constructing race-winning sailboats.
-I walked into his office with an ad I had mocked up, “When you choose to command the lead…Soverel Marine” (I knew the word “command” would appeal to his vanity as his nickname was “The Commander”.
+I walked into his office with an ad I had mocked up, “When you choose to command the lead…Soverel Marine” .

 It got me the five minute pitch.